nathanberry97/personalWebsite/posts/myNeovimConfig.md

 are the most important to my workflow.
 So I am going to only cover those 3 in this section, that doesn't mean I think the other plugins aren't worth talking about.
-Just that they don't help as much as getting me in that flow state, plus I'm not trying to make this post into an essay...
+Just that they don't help as much as getting me into the flow state, plus I'm not trying to make this post into an essay...

 Let's begin with [fzf.vim](https://github.com/junegunn/fzf.vim).